ADVERTISEMENT

 Henrik Bruns

-There is more to the PX-S1000 than great grand piano sounds and a decent keyboard.
-The new Casio also impresses with its extremely compact design and extensive features.
+The PX-S1000 offers more than just excellent grand piano sounds and a decent keyboard.
+The new Casio impresses with its compact design and extensive features.

 ADVERTISEMENT

-Casio · Digital Piano · Digital piano under 1000 euros · Portable piano · Stage piano · Stage piano under 1000 euros
+Casio · Digital Piano · Digital Piano under 1000 · Portable piano · Stage piano · Stage Piano under 1000

 Review